OktayAlver/siberkapan/README.md

 - MISP feed events
 - ASN abuse notifications

-This policy was learned the hard way: early versions submitted UDP flood detections to AbuseIPDB under the DDoS category, which violated AbuseIPDB's reporting policy and resulted in a temporary reporting suspension.
-The fix was shipped the same day and the policy has been enforced at the data pipeline level ever since.
+This is consistent with AbuseIPDB's own reporting policy, which explicitly disallows UDP-based submissions due to the same spoofing concerns.
+The exclusion is enforced at the data pipeline level, not as a UI filter — meaning UDP-only IPs cannot reach any external reporting channel regardless of how the submission is triggered.

 **Novel detection methodology:** The platform's "novel detection" metric (percentage of IPs not previously known to AbuseIPDB) is calculated only against organically detected IPs — honeypot, FortiGate, Nginx Watcher, and Fail2ban sources.
 External feed aggregations (Feodo Tracker, URLhaus, Emerging Threats) are excluded from this calculation, as they consist of already-known global threats and would artificially deflate the metric.